Kathleen C. Stewart

 - Campus Mail Code: C3200

 Katie Stewart writes and teaches on affect, the ordinary, the senses, and modes of ethnographic engagement based on curiosity and attachment.
 Her first book, A Space on the Side of the Road: Cultural Poetics in an `Other' America (Princeton University Press, 1996) portrays a dense and textured layering of sense and form laid down in social use.
 Ordinary Affects (Duke University Press, 2007) maps the force, or affects, of encounters, desires, bodily states, dream worlds, and modes of attention and distraction in the composition and suffering of present moments lived as immanent events.
-Her current project, Atmospheric Attunements, tries to approach ways of collective living through or sensing out.
+Her current project, Worlding, tries to approach ways of collective living through or sensing out.
 An attunement that is also a worlding.

 These works are experiments that write from the intensities in things, asking what potential modes of knowing, relating or attending to things are already being enacted and imagined in ordinary ways of living.